rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 ## Use case

-This paragraph come mainly from the [eip-4844](https://eips.ethereum.org/EIPS/eip-4844) specification.
+This paragraph comes mainly from the [eip-4844](https://eips.ethereum.org/EIPS/eip-4844) specification.

 ### Optimistic rollups